-Provision of the PCC according to Academic Stage
+Provision of the PCC According to Academic Stage

-- 1. For Undergraduate students in Year One (including those on the Certificate of Higher Education in Theatre Arts): - a.
+- For Undergraduate students in Year One (including those on the Certificate of Higher Education in Theatre Arts): - a.
 In the first four (full) weeks of Year One, the PCC will be used solely for the purpose of providing formative feedback and guidelines to steer appropriate professional standards.
-During this time, all issues and

-- b.
+During this time, all issues and concerns (with the exception of misconduct) should be dealt with informally.
+During this time the Head of Year will issue a written Progress Report detailing where the student is failing, what action the student must take to improve, and the deadline for action to be taken (normally the end of the first four full weeks of term one of Year One). - b.
 After the first four (full) weeks of Year One, students must comply with all aspects of the PCC and formal action will be taken by the University as per the policy guidelines during the remainder of Year One and in every term thereafter in Years Two and Three. - Postgraduate students on One-Year or Two-Year courses must comply with all aspects of the PCC from the start of term one and for all subsequent terms.
 Formal action will be taken by the University as per the policy guidelines.